-Occurring in many forms, but most commonly; lotteries, casinos, bookmaking, card rooms and bingo, gambling is defined as betting something of value when the outcome is uncertain.
-Compulsive gambling or gambling addiction is characterized as an impulse control disorder with features similar to other addictive disorders, without involving the use of an intoxicating drug.
+Occurring in many forms, but most commonly; lotteries, casinos, bookmaking, card rooms, and bingo, gambling is defined as betting something of value when the outcome is uncertain.
+Compulsive gambling or gambling addiction is characterized as an impulse control disorder.
+It has features similar to other addictive disorders, without involving the use of an intoxicating drug.

-It is estimated, that the number of people who gamble socially qualify for being diagnosed with a gambling addiction, range from 2%-5%.
+The number of people who gamble socially qualify for getting a gambling addiction diagnosis range from 2%-5%.
 Although this may not seem like a high number, in the United States alone, it translates to affecting millions of people.

-A gambling addiction generally means the gambling involves more than one symptom, but less than five required to quality for the diagnosis of compulsive or pathological gambling.
-Commonly, gambling addiction, like most other emotional conditions, is said to be the result of a combination of biological vulnerabilities, ways of thinking and social stressors.
+A gambling addiction generally means gambling involves more than one symptom, but less than five required to qualify for the diagnosis of compulsive or pathological gambling.
+Commonly, gambling addiction, like most other emotional conditions, is the result of a combination of biological vulnerabilities, ways of thinking, and social stressors.

-Signs and symptoms of a gambling addiction are vast and include:
+Signs and symptoms of gambling addiction are vast and include:

-– A return to gambling after a lose in an effort to recoup
+– A return to gambling after a loss in an effort to recoup

 – Gambling to try to escape problems, relieve sadness or anxiety

 – Becoming easily irritated when trying to reduce or stop gambling